 We’ve all tried to snap a selfie only to end up with it not looking as flattering as we’d like.
 With Facetune 2, you’re able to turn any “meh” selfie into a Tinder-worthy profile pic.
 The app allows you to perform specific touch-ups like teeth whitening, blemish removal, and color correction so that your mug looks perfect when you post the pics to your social media profiles.
-You can even change your eye color or color over grey hairs.
+You can even change your eye color, color over grey hair, or imitate the look of shooting with a ring light.
 The app is free, but some of the most advanced features require an in-app purchase.

 Horizon Camera (free)

-Vertical video isn’t as hated as it once was thanks to the likes of Instagram TV, but it’s still all too common that people shoot it by accident.
+Vertical video isn’t as hated as it once was thanks to the likes of TikTok, but it’s still all too common that people shoot it by accident.
 When this happens, Horizon Camera offers a viable solution.
-Horizon simply forces your phone to record in landscape orientation, keeping the feed horizontal even while rotating the phone itself, so that the video plays back properly on your computer, television, or other horizontal device.
-The app includes slow-mo support at 60 and 120 fps, and supports various video resolutions.
+Horizon simply forces your phone to record in landscape orientation, keeping the feed horizontal even while rotating the phone itself, so that the video plays back properly on your computer, television, or another horizontal device.
+The app includes slow-mo support at 60 and 120 fps and supports various video resolutions.

 Lifecake is the app that’s bringing Grandma’s scrapbooks into the 21st century.
 The photo journaling app, owned by Canon, is built to chronicle childhood, one picture at a time.
 The user can view ‘stages’ of their child’s life by selecting and comparing different dates, and then decided who else has access to view the albums, keeping it more private than sharing an album on Facebook or another social network.
 The app also allows you to annotate photos or albums and mark milestones in your child’s life.